fmi/java-course/06-io-streams/lab/README.md

     /**
      * Creates a StyleChecker with custom configuration, based on the content from
-     * the given {@ inputStream}.
+     * the given {@code inputStream}.
 If the stream does not contain any of the
      * properties, the missing ones get their default values.
      *
      * @param inputStream